 10 Scientific solutions for overcoming procrastination

-3. Before sleeping, relaxing (via stretching, yoga, breathing exercise, meditation, progressive muscle relaxation, etc.) can help your brain reboot.
-After rebooting, you can plan and strategize how you’ll go about the task the next morning.
-Once you have assured yourself that the anxiety was not needed and you gain the confidence in beginning the task (however, challenging), procrastination will stop destroying your sleep.
+3. Relax before sleeping and complete your sleep: Before sleeping, relaxing (via stretching, yoga, breathing exercise, meditation, progressive muscle relaxation, etc.) can help your brain reboot.
+After rebooting, you can plan and strategize how you’ll go about the task the next morning – this diffuses ambiguity in your work.
+Once you have assured yourself that the anxiety was not needed and you gain confidence in beginning the task (however, challenging), procrastination will stop destroying your sleep which reduces future emotional dysregulation.
 Readying yourself to sleep properly is a separate but related activity you’ll need to employ.
 This must go hand in hand with addressing the perceived anxiety and gaining emotional clarity.
 This might help you to sleep better.

-4. If possible, walk yourself through the task and ready your mind.
+4. Let your emotions about work surface to the top: If possible, walk yourself through the task and ready your mind.
 You can make a To-Do List, a roadmap, a Not-To-Do list, etc. There are many other factors like your environment, skill, resources, functional fixedness, etc. which determine how productive you are.
 Here is an exhaustive guide on improving productivity.
 While you do these activities, let your emotions surface/re-surface.
 It’s important for you to be aware of your emotions.
 The goal of planning, here, is not to organize work.
 It is to address the emotions associated with the tasks.
 Mentally going over activities can allow some additional introspection which can give you some personal insight into your own mood and emotional thoughts.

-5. A popular reason for procrastination is Test Anxiety – Anxiety about giving an exam, its outcome, the burden of preparation, etc. New research shows that a method called Inquiry-based stress reduction can help people reduce their test anxiety and overcome procrastination.
+5. Use Inquiry-based stress reduction: A popular reason for procrastination is Test Anxiety – Anxiety about giving an exam, its outcome, the burden of preparation, etc. New research shows that a method called Inquiry-based stress reduction can help people reduce their test anxiety and overcome procrastination.
 You may have also heard of this from Byron Katies “The Work.”
 Inquiry-based stress reduction (IBSR) involves 3 steps: